Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Introduction

-In condensed matter settings Majorana fermions appear in the form of zero-energy Andreev bound states in the so-called topological superconductors.
-Such topological superconducting order can arise in spin-orbit coupled semiconductor quantum wires in proximity to conventional superconductors~\cite{Lutchyn10,Oreg10}.
-Following the original proposals, which assumed single channel, disorder free nanowires, there was a rush of activity on whether the topological state, and thus the Majorana fermion would survive in multichannel wires~\cite{Wimmer10,Potter10,Stanescu11} or the presence of disorder~\cite{Piet11, Piet11a, Potter11, Sau12, Piet12}.
-The main conclusion of these works is that the topological state and hence the Majorana fermion survive provided (i)~the mobility is high enough such that the localization length is shorter than the coherence length of the topological superconductor and (ii)~there is an odd number of spin-resolved transverse modes in a multi-mode wire.
-A side conclusion of (i) is that the disorder is {\it always} detrimental to the topological order.
+The response of conventional s-wave superconductors to nonmagnetic disorder is drastically different from that of nonconventional superconductors with higher angular momentum pairing.
+While s-wave superconductivity is resistant to the presence of nonmagnetic disorder, it is detrimental to unconventional superconductivity~\cite{Anderson59, Abrikosov60}.
+Other than the pairing symmetry, superconductors are also classified by the structure of their quasiparticle excitations: those that can be adiabatically transformed into a conventional insulator are topologically trivial.
+The topologically nontrivial superconductors on the other hand are distinguished by exotic low-energy excitations at their boundaries.
+In one dimension, these excitations turn out to be their own antiparticles and are dubbed Majorana fermions.
+Thus, Majorana fermions can appear at the ends of a spinless p-wave superconducting wire~\cite{Kitaev01} or at the ends of a spin-orbit coupled semiconductor quantum wire in proximity to a conventional s-wave superconductor~\cite{Lutchyn10,Oreg10}.

-In contrast, the present work suggests that both conditions (i) and (ii) are in fact not necessary for having Majorana fermions.
-In particular, we show below that disorder can induce topological order and thus {\it create} Majorana fermions, or even facilitate their experimental realization.
-The apparent contradiction with regard to previous work is resolved by the fact that many of the previous results were based on the effective model of a spinless p-wave Hamiltonian (arising in the continuum limit of he Kitaev chain~\cite{Kitaev01}).
-This model arises as an approximate Hamiltonian for the experimentally relevant proximity-coupled semiconducting nanowire in the almost depleted limit.
-Below, we go beyond this description to a model that treats spin-split bands realistically and show how random (disorder) or regular (e.g. due to a superlattice) scattering can create topological order.
+The latter, hybrid system reduces to an effective p-wave superconductor~\cite{Alicea11} in the limit of an almost depleted wire.
+For this reason, the topological properties of p-wave superconducting wires and hybrid nanowire systems with s-wave superconductivity are commonly assumed to be equivalent~\cite{Alicea12, Leijnse12}.
+In particular, the effects of disorder on the topological superconductivity (and thus on the Majorana fermion) have so far been explored mainly within this premise.
+The main conclusion of these works is that disorder is {\it always} detrimental to the topological superconductivity and hence the Majorana fermion can survive only if (i)~the mobility is high enough such that the localization length is longer than the coherence length of the topological superconductor~\cite{Piet11, Piet11a, Potter11, Sau12, Maresa12} and (ii)~there is an odd number of spin-resolved transverse modes in a multi-mode wire~\cite{Wimmer10,Potter10,Stanescu11,Piet12}.